robertladwig/LakeModelR/README.md

 -----

-R package to run a modularized 1D integral energy model for water temperature dynamics in a lake.
+LakeModelR is a R package to run a modularized 1D integral energy model for water temperature dynamics in a lake.
+The mixing algorithms are based on the MINLAKE (Ford and Stefan 1980, Riley and Stefan 1988, Herb and Stefan 2004) and the MyLake (Saloranta and Andersen 2007) models.
+Implementations to estimate the incoming and outgoing long-wave heat fluxes were taken from Livingstone and Imboden (1989) and Goudsmit et al. (2002).
+The latent and sensible heat fluxes were calculated taking into account atmospheric stability using the algorithms by Verburg and Antenucci (2010).
+The ice algorithms from MyLake (Saloranta and Andersen 2007) were applied to simulate ice formation and melting.
+Click [here](https://github.com/robertladwig/LakeModeling/blob/main/Manual/1D_IntegralEnergy.pdf) for an overview of the model algorithm.

 The package can be installed through

 ```{r gh-installation, eval = FALSE}
 #install.packages("remotes")
 require(remotes)
 remotes::install_github("robertladwig/LakeModelR")
 ```

-Click [here](https://github.com/robertladwig/LakeModeling/blob/main/Manual/1D_IntegralEnergy.pdf) for an overview of the model algorithm.

 To test the model code run either example.R or